hex13/enter-ghost/packages/transmutable/README.md

 Transmutable is based on idea that immutability should not come at the cost of developer experience.

 So instead of forcing user to manually copying objects with `Object.assign` / `...`, it leaves this part to the library.
-The library presents you the `draft` (proxy object which records your mutations and creates some kind of patch).
+The library presents you a `draft` (proxy object which records your mutations and creates some kind of patch).

-This allows for performing smart deep copy (i.e. deep copy which is mutation-aware and performs only deep copies of "dirty" data.
-If something is not changed - it is copied by reference).

-`transform` function returns immutable copy of original object, based on draft you made.
+Then patch is applied and you have effect similar to nested `...` / `Object.assign` madness but handled automatically for you.

 ### Usage